18 Wheels of Steel: 18 Wheels of Steel: American Long Haul [3 Dec 2007]

-This installment of the game is very similar to and has the same gameplay as Haulin but features newly renamed companies, 2 new trucks, and 3 cities in Mexico added.
-The previous 9 cities [Chihuahua, Guaymas, Monterrey, etc.] from 18 Wheels of Steel: Pedal to the Metal have returned but the map for each was slightly updated.
+This installment of the game is similar to and has the same gameplay as Haulin but features newly renamed companies, 2 new trucks, and 3 cities in Mexico added.
+The previous 9 cities (Chihuahua, Guaymas, Monterrey, etc.) from 18 Wheels of Steel: Pedal to the Metal have returned but the map for each was slightly updated.

 18 Wheels of Steel: Extreme Trucker [23 Sep 2009]

 Extreme Trucker lets the player deliver cargoes in any of the three main areas of the game: Yungas Road (also known as Road of Death), Tuktoyaktuk Winter Road, and the Australian Outback.
 This game is quite different from the previous installments as the whole concept was changed.
 The player can no longer drive around in free roam unless they decide to go around the map during a delivery, but they can only pick a job offer from the selection menu if users have met its requirements of having multiple new trucks and accomplished deliveries.
 The trucks and cars are modeled after real brands, although users can not own any vehicles through the game and are simply truck drivers seeking various jobs.
 Still, today's low to mediocre range computer will be able to run the game without getting low FPS.
 The game was mostly poorly received by critics.
 Game was criticised mostly for change of series concept, but was well received by players and some reviews were positive towards the game and praised the game for its graphics and gameplay.